NOAA-ORR-ERD/WebGnomeClient/doc/location_files/boston_and_vicinity_examples.rst

 How do the two spills differ in the amount and location of pollutant?

-**Hints:**
+**Tip:**

 1. If you only want to change one spill parameter (like the start time of the spill in this example, there is no need to reload the Location File and step through the Wizard.
 Instead, use the buttons on the Menu Bar to switch from Map View to Setup View.
-In Setup View are various panels which allow you to edit the model setup.
+In Setup View there are various panels which allow you to edit the model setup.
 In the **Spill** panel, click on the edit (pencil) icon of the spill you created to edit the time of release.

-When you change the start time of the spill, you will likely want to change both the spill start time and the model start time.
+When you change the start time of the spill, you will likely want to change both the spill start time (done via clicking on the edit icon on the **Spill** panel) and the model start time (via the edit icon on the **Model Settings** panel.
 If you change the spill start time first, WebGNOME will automatically prompt you to change the model start time to match the spill start time.
-So it is a good ideal to always change the spill start time first.
+So it is a good idea to always change the spill start time first.

+2. In the Map View, you can open the **Layers** panel (top right) to select different basemaps for familiarizing yourself with the local geography.

 Answer: